+The \acrshort{flm} $F$ is a core part of self-supervised zero-shot unknown emitter detectors.
+Based on the available literature \cite{liu2023overcoming, hao2023contrastive}, Convolutional Neural Networks (CNNs) based architectures are employed for \acrshort{flm} s.
+To provide a more in-depth exploration of design principles of this component, we also study new, interpretable \acrshort{kan} based extractors and PCA baselines.

-The feature learning module $F$ is a core part of Unknown Emitter Self-Supervised Zero-shot detectors.
-One of the most common architectures of feature learning module are Convolutional Neural Netowrks (CNNs), which are used in SOTA approaches \cite{liu2023overcoming, hao2023contrastive}.
-We implement 1D and 2D CNN architectures for raw I/Q and 2D-Constellation data modalities, respectively.
-The 1D CNN two channels network is adopted from \cite{o2018over} and consists of four blocks, each containing convolution, batch normalization and max pooling operations.
-2D CNN is similar to 1D CNN but with 2D spatial operations.
-However, CNN architectures are not interpretable as their decisions are not understandable by human.
-Kolmogorov Arnold Networks (KANs) are the novel interpretable type of architectures.
-We investigate them in the Design Space to bring interpretability to unknown emitter detectors.
-The single KAN layer can be described as a MLP Layer, where activations are replaced with learnable functions and fixed weights on the edges.
-The learnable activation functions are often drawn from the k-order splines functions \cite{de1978practical}, which can be parameterized as linear combinations of basics - B-splines.
+With respect to CNNs, we investigate 1D and 2D architectures for raw I/Q and 2D constellation data modalities, respectively.
+The CNN-1D two-channel network, adopted from \cite{o2018over}, consists of four blocks, each containing convolution, batch normalization, and max pooling operations.
+2D CNN is similar to CNN-1D but with 2D spatial operations.
+However, CNN architectures are not interpretable, as their decisions are not understandable by humans.

+As a novel, interpretable type of architecture, we investigate Kolmogorov-Arnold Networks (\acrshort{kan}s) \cite{liu2024kan} in the design space to bring interpretability to unknown emitter detectors.
+The single \acrshort{kan} layer can be described as an MLP layer, where activations are replaced with learnable functions and fixed weights on the edges.
+The learnable activation functions are often drawn from the k-order spline functions \cite{de1978practical}, which can be parameterized as linear combinations of basic B-splines.
 These linear coefficients are then optimized during the training process.
-We implement a single-layer Efficient KAN version as:
+We develop a single-layer Efficient \acrshort{kan} version as:

 where $j \in[1,N^*]$ is a coordinate of the feature space, $(x_1, ..., x_N)$ is an input tensor $X_{in}$ divided into individual nodes, and $\psi_{ij}$ are functions which are represented as:

 where $\phi_{i,j}^{(k)}(x)$ are fourth-order B-splines, $silu$ is Sigmoid Linear Unit (SiLU) activation function and $G$ is a grid size.